 The mission of the Carbon County Prothonotary’s Office is to strive to provide exemplary service through respect, dedication and commitment to all members of the community.
 The office will work to continuously improve the operations in the office and provide accurate recording of all civil documents.

-Joann M. Behrens has been Prothonotary of Carbon County since 2004. she is responsible for and maintains the filings and records of most civil actions on the first floor of the Courthouse.
+Kayla M. Semmel is the Prothonotary of Carbon County.
+The Prothonotary and her staff of four are responsible for maintaining the filings and records of civil actions on the first floor of the Courthouse.
 Click here to see the Civil Filing Fee Schedule.

 Since 1984, the Office of the Prothonotary has been fully computerized, and civil docket information is available by remote computer access.
 Through the use of several tailor-made computer programs, all civil filings, including security agreements, are entered and docket entries are created through the use of codes.
 Docket information can be accessed on the terminal screen or printed on pre-designed forms such as case dockets.
 Cases can be looked-up by Case I.D. or by the names of either the plaintiff or defendant.
 Entries in the Judgement index are recorded simultaneously with the entry of the information in the docketing system.
 Every civil case and judgement filed since January 1, 1984, and every active case filed before that date, has been entered into the computer.

 For a yearly fee of $300.00, consumers and attorneys can access the dockets and redacted images for civil cases.